-Ranking the 10 worst signings of Josep Maria Bartomeu’s Barca presidency
+Ranking the 10 worst signings of Bartomeu’s Barcelona presidency

-Barcelona president Josep Maria Bartomeu has confirmed the inevitable and announced he has resigned from his position alongside the entire board of directors at the club.
+Josep Maria Bartomeu confirmed the inevitable in October 2020, announcing that he had resigned from his position alongside the entire board of directors at the club.

-Bartomeu’s position became untenable over the summer, when Lionel Messi tried to leave the club in an extraordinary turn of events.
+Bartomeu’s position became untenable during the previous summer when Lionel Messi tried – and failed – to leave the club in an extraordinary turn of events.

-Barcelona fans will rejoice at the news of Bartomeu’s departure – looking at a list of the club’s worst signings under his watch, it’s easy to see why.
+At the time, Barcelona fans rejoiced at the news of Bartomeu’s departure – looking at a list of the club’s worst signings under his watch, it’s easy to see why.

 10. Jeremy Mathieu – €20m